 Holders of Practising Certificates

-The Bar Association collects and stores information on holders of practising certificates pursuant to the Legal Profession Uniform Law (NSW), the Legal Profession Uniform Law Application Act 2014 and the regulations and rules made under those Acts (‘the legal profession legislation’).
+Some of the personal information that the Association holds in relation to holders of practising certificates is collected and held pursuant to the Legal Profession Uniform Law (NSW), the Legal Profession Uniform Law Application Act 2014 and the regulations and rules made under those Acts.

 ‘Find a Barrister’ Webpage